Persona 5/Unused Models

 Earlier versions of several characters models can be found unused in the game's data.
 A lot of these models have animations attached that appear corrupted when loaded into most model viewing software, but load perfectly fine in-game.
 A video of some of these unused animations in action can be viewed here.

 An earlier version of the protagonist's school uniform, where he looked a little more scruffier, as well as looking more like a delinquent.
-This model can be seen in early footage of Persona 5.
+This model can be seen in the early Persona Stalker Club footage of Persona 5, except that he wore a necktie over his shirt.

 Earlier Ryuji's hair is a vibrant shade of blonde and his neck shading is darker.
 He also has buttons... on the other side of his jacket?
 What a rebel.